AI Pricing Compared 2026: ChatGPT vs Claude vs Perplexity vs Gemini

 The Free Tier Reality

 Here’s something the AI companies don’t advertise: the free tiers are really good now.
-ChatGPT gives free users GPT-5.3.
-Claude opens up Sonnet 4.5 and Projects to everyone.
+ChatGPT gives free users GPT-5.3 (with ads, as of Feb 2026).
+Claude opens up Sonnet 4.6 and Projects to everyone.
 The gap between free and paid has never been smaller.

 PlatformFree Tier